victor-treten/docker-hexashop-site/README.md

-# Deploying the Card Website with Docker and Nginx
+# Deploying the Hexashop Website with Docker and Nginx

 Deployment automated with bash scripts.